Peter Hofmann: Opera career

 He subsequently appeared in Stuttgart, Paris, Vienna, London, Chicago, and San Francisco.
-He is best known for singing the heldentenor roles of Wagner, he has performed Siegmund, Lohengrin, Parsifal, Tristan and Loge, notably at the Bayreuth Festival where he first appeared in 1976.
-He was heard at the Metropolitan Opera from 1980 to 1988, in Lohengrin, Parsifal, Die Meistersinger and Die Walküre.
+He was best known for singing Wagnerian tenor roles.
+He appeared at the Metropolitan Opera from 1980 to 1988, in Lohengrin, Parsifal, Die Meistersinger and Die Walküre.

 Light music career

 At the same time as singing classic roles in opera, Hofmann was also busy performing and recording popular music.
 He performed concerts of Elvis Presley songs and other classic rock songs on tour across Europe.
 He made a number of pop albums which sold well in Europe such as Rock Classics (1982) and Love Me Tender: Peter Hofmann Sings Elvis Presley (1992).
-In 1987, Hallmark released Songs for the Holidays, an album featuring Hofmann and his wife Deborah Sasson (née O'Brien, Miss Massachusetts 1971) (de).
+In 1987, Hallmark released Songs for the Holidays, an album featuring Hofmann and his wife Deborah Sasson née O'Brien, who was Miss Massachusetts in 1971.

 By the late 1980s, Hofmann had abandoned opera completely in favour of musical theatre.
 From 1990 to 1991, he played the title role in The Phantom of the Opera, in the original Hamburg production, making 300 appearances in the show.
 He also hosted a TV show in Germany.

 Personal life and later years

-Hofmann was married and divorced twice, the second time to singer Deborah Sasson from 1983 to 1990 (Correction required: Note:

-Spouse: Sabine Zimmerer (m.
-2007–2010), Deborah Sasson (m.
-1983–1990).

-His divorces cost him a fortune, and he lived the last years of his life in relative poverty.
+Hofmann was married to Deborah Sasson from 1983 to 1990 and to Sabine Zimmerer from 2007 to 2010.
+His divorce cost him a fortune, and he lived the last years of his life in relative poverty.

-Peter Hofmann moved to Bayreuth and spent his time writing his autobiography and supporting research through the Peter Hofmann Parkinson Project.
+Hofmann moved to Bayreuth and spent his time writing his autobiography and supporting research through the Peter Hofmann Parkinson Project.

 After battling Parkinson's disease for more than a decade, he died of pneumonia in November 2010 at the age of 66.

 Recordings

-From Bayreuth, Hofmann appeared as Siegmund in the 1980 Die Walküre (with Dame Gwyneth Jones as Brünnhilde) conducted by Pierre Boulez, in Patrice Chéreau's 1976 Ring production (Deutsche Grammophon), and in the title role of the 1982 Lohengrin (opposite Karan Armstrong as Elsa) conducted by Woldemar Nelsson (EuroArts), in Götz Friedrich's production.
+From Bayreuth, Hofmann appeared as Siegmund in the 1980 Die Walküre, alongside Gwyneth Jones as Brünnhilde (Deutsche Grammophon), and in the title role of the 1982 Lohengrin, alonside Karan Armstrong as Elsa conducted by Woldemar Nelsson in Götz Friedrich's production (EuroArts).

-In the studio, he made a 1978 recording of Die Zauberflöte under French conductor Alain Lombard with Dame Kiri Te Kanawa and Kathleen Battle, then Fidelio (conducted by Sir Georg Solti, 1979), Parsifal (opposite Dunja Vejzovic's Kundry, led by Herbert von Karajan, 1979–80; also opposite Waltraud Meier's Kundry, led by James Levine, live 1985), Orfeo ed Euridice (1982) and Der fliegende Holländer (with José van Dam and Vejzovic, conducted by von Karajan 1981–83).
-A 1986 performance as Lohengrin at the Metropolitan Opera, conducted by James Levine, was released on Pioneer Classics in 2000.
-Hofmann is also heard in Leonard Bernstein's "live" recording of Tristan und Isolde (1981).
+In the studio, he made a 1978 recording of Die Zauberflöte conducted by Alain Lombard with Kiri Te Kanawa and Kathleen Battle, then as Florestam in Beethoven's Fidelio, conducted by Georg Solti in 1979, as Parsifal alongside Dunja Vejzovic's Kundry, led by Herbert von Karajan (1979–80), and alongside Waltraud Meier's Kundry, led by James Levine, live in 1985.
+He appeared in a recording of Gluck's Orfeo ed Euridice in 1982 and as Erik in Wagner's Der fliegende Holländer, with José van Dam in the title role and Vejzovic, conducted by Karajan (1981–83).
+A 1986 performance as Lohengrin at the Metropolitan Opera, conducted by Levine, was released on Pioneer Classics in 2000.
+Hofmann also performed in Leonard Bernstein's live recording of Tristan und Isolde in 1981.